maargenton/go-cli/README.md

 `cli.Handler` interface.
 The struct can also define additional methods to support specific behaviors:

-- `Version() string`, if defined, adds a `-v, --verions` option that print the command version returned by thise function
+- `Version() string`, if defined, adds a `-v, --version` option that print the command version returned by this function
 - `Usage(name string, width int) string`, if defined, let the command completely redefine the usage printout triggered by `-h, --help` option
 - `Complete(opt *option.T, partial string) []option.Description`, if defined,